 O Morning Star, Radiance of the Light eternal and Sun of Justice: come and enlighten those who sit in darkness and in the shadow of death.

-When we ask the Lord to come as morning star, we are asking God to rise within our hearts.
+When we ask the Lord to come as morning star, oriens, it is like asking God to rise within our hearts.
 This is a plea for a deeper conversion.
 The morning represents a beginning, a new start.
 Don’t we have to start again each day?
 My children are always the most fun to be around in the morning.
-I never want to miss this time when they first wake up, before they begin to think of getting dressed or worry about fixing a meal.
+I never want to miss this time when they first wake up, before they begin to think of getting dressed or worry about fixing lunch.
 Morning is the best time for hope and for delighting in the prospect of something new.
 God comes to us anew each day too.
 Do we notice the circumstances that provide us a way to turn toward God more and more each day?

-The next light image is breathtaking–the splendor of eternal light!
-This is not so much an image as a promise- that the One who shines on us here and now, in the midst of the darkness of sorrow, loss and difficulty-will give us a consolation of joy that will not end.
+The next light image is breathtaking-the splendor of eternal light!
+This is not so much an image as a promise- that the One who shines on us here and now, in the midst of the darkness of our sorrows, losses and difficulties-will give us a consolation of joy that will not end.
 The very radiance of light that shines in eternity also reaches us in time, every single day, if we but look up!

 Today, only days from Christmas, as we look up to the star of Bethlehem, we pray: “Come, Lord!
 Do not delay!
 Give light to us, who sit in darkness and shadows of death.”
 Not even death can overcome the light you give, the light of eternal splendor.